orchidsoftware/orchid.software/docs/en/hig/table.md

 By following these steps, a cluttered table with cramped elements can be transformed into a clear and visually appealing display.

+## Alignment Principles

+It is recommended to follow a consistent alignment strategy throughout your interface to create a visually harmonious and easy-to-read design.
+In general, text should be left-aligned and numbers should be right-aligned.
+This standard alignment approach helps guide the reader's eye and enhances readability.

+While there may be situations that warrant deviating from this rule, it is best to reserve center-aligned text for specific design elements, such as headlines and subheadings.
+The irregular left and right margins created by center-aligned text can be disruptive to the reader's eye and make it difficult to scan through information efficiently.